aessa7/CSE6242OAN_Final_Project_Team86/gei_visualization_details.md

 #### Initial Tableau Evaluation

 The team initially considered Tableau as the visualization platform, given its reputation for rapid dashboard development and intuitive drag-and-drop interface.
 However, preliminary exploration quickly revealed critical limitations for this use case.
 Tableau's architecture fundamentally assumes static or semi-static data connections, making it poorly suited for dynamic, user-driven geocoding operations.
-The requirement for real-time address lookups via external APIs (Nominatim), on-the-fly distance calculations using the haversine formula, and dynamic spatial filtering of CIMC sites based on user-specified radii exceeded Tableau's computational model.
-Additionally, Tableau's limited Python integration and lack of support for custom geospatial libraries like GeoPandas made census tract point-in-polygon operations impractical.
+The requirement for real-time address lookups via external APIs (e.g. Nominatim), Tableau's limited Python integration and lack of support for custom geospatial libraries like GeoPandas made census tract point-in-polygon operations impractical.
 These constraints led to the decision to pursue a code-based solution offering full programmatic control over data processing and visualization logic.

 #### Advanced Mapping Libraries Explored